ankitalodha05/terraformer-azure-guide/terraformer-ai-cleanup-guide.md

 ### Sample YAML (template)

 > This is a simple structure.
-Your org may already have a standard YAML.
-> If your senior provided a YAML, use that.
+Your org may already have a standard YAML, use that.

 Minimum example (root agent + MCP tool):